flashboss/cities-generator/README.md

 # Cities Generator
 Generates a descriptor file for the cities choosing:

-- **-c:** the country of the generated cities named by the first two characters for example **gb** and **it**.
+- **-c:** the country of the generated cities named by the first two characters for example **GB** and **IT**.
 If not specified the default locale of the machine is used.
 - **-s:** the case for the name of the cities.
 Can be true or false or none will be true as default.
 - **-d:** true if you allow duplicated names of cities.
 Else none or false.
 - **-p:** choose the first provider to create the file descriptor.
-You can choose for **gb**: BRITANNICA or GEONAMES.
-For **it**: COMUNIITALIANI, WIKIPEDIA or EXTRAGEONAMES.
+You can choose for **GB**: BRITANNICA or GEONAMES.
+For **IT**: COMUNIITALIANI, WIKIPEDIA or EXTRAGEONAMES.
 For all other countries the provider is GEONAMES.
 Else start a default.
 - **-u:** a optional username to use for the providers: GEONAMES and EXTRAGEONAMES.
 If not specified **vota** is the default.

 To generate the cities, you can choose between 3 modes:

 - By a command line shell digit:
 ```
-mvn org.apache.maven.plugins:maven-dependency-plugin:3.6.0:copy -Dartifact=it.vige.cities:cities-generator:1.2.6:jar -DoutputDirectory=. && java -jar cities-generator-1.2.6.jar -c gb
+mvn org.apache.maven.plugins:maven-dependency-plugin:3.6.0:copy -Dartifact=it.vige.cities:cities-generator:1.2.6:jar -DoutputDirectory=. && java -jar cities-generator-1.2.6.jar -c GB
 ```
 It will return a json file inside the ${user.home}/cities-generator dir

 - Download the source and execute:
 ```
-cd library;./gradlew build;java -jar build/libs/cities-generator-1.2.6.jar -c it
+cd library;./gradlew build;java -jar build/libs/cities-generator-1.2.6.jar -c IT
 ```

 - Through api java follow the instructions: